A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 VIP: Barbecue Bang!

-Not to put the pressure on, because any ticket to Holy Smokes is a good ticket, but VIP offers a lot more barbecue bang for your buck.
-Rockstar-Status Perks include early entry, exclusive dishes from top pitmasters, and complimentary drinks.
+While any ticket to Holy Smokes is a good ticket, VIP offers a lot more barbecue bang for your buck.
+Rockstar-Status perks include early entry, exclusive dishes from top pitmasters, and complimentary drinks.

-Plus there is a large tent with comfy patio furniture and plenty of small tables to congregate with friends under if it rains!
-I’m not saying it will or won’t rain, but you’ll still love the little vignettes set up for chillin’.
+Enjoy large tents with comfy patio furniture and plenty of small tables to congregate with friends under if it rains.
+After walking the grounds of the park, you’ll love the little vignettes set up for chillin’.

 Teak outdoor tables with cocktails inside the relaxing VIP tent at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-Whatever you choose for attending Holy Smokes – general admission or VIP – come on, now, you know you want VIP! – make sure to buy your tickets early, as the event typically sells out fast.
+Whatever you choose for attending Holy Smokes – general admission or VIP –make sure to buy your tickets early, as the event typically sells out fast.

 🎟️ ➡ Buy Tickets to Holy Smokes Barbecue Festival in Charleston, S.C.!